Between Birth and Death

-Between Birth and Death is the second and final studio album by Australian nu metal band Sunk Loto.
+Between Birth and Death is the second studio album by Australian nu metal band Sunk Loto.
 Released in November 2003, it peaked at No. 48 on the ARIA Albums Chart.

 At the ARIA Music Awards of 2004 it was nominated for Engineer of the Year for Paul McKercher's work.
 McKellar was also its producer.

+In 2023, the album was reissued on vinyl by Melbourne record store Rare Records.